swsnr/swsnr.de/index.md

 ## What I enjoy

 - Bouldering, though I'm much worse than I'd like to be.
-- Riding my single speed bike through Munich and along the Isar river.
+- My single speed bike.
 - Books about history and philosophy.
 - The Disk World series by Terry Pratchett who passed away too early.
 I love Nanny Ogg, Rincewind and Moist von Lipwig.